 Answer

 When uploading an image or photo, it is important to remember that the higher the quality of the image, the better it is going to look when printed.
-When looking at an image and trying to decide if it is high resolution, zoom in until the image covers your screen.
-This will give you an idea of what the image will look like when enlarged to the final print size.
+When looking at an image and trying to decide if it is high resolution, zoom in until the image covers your screen, then step back 2 feet to view, This will give you an idea of what the image will look like when enlarged to the final print size.

 We recommend that all images have a resolution of at least 300 dots per inch (dpi).
 Images that are captured from Web sites have a resolution of 72 dpi (monitor resolution).
 These do not possess sufficient resolution for effective and professional-looking printing.
 When this low-resolution image is printed, image detail will be lost, and the image will appear jagged.